 Easy to Use

-NICI is designed to be affordable, scalable, field-friendly, sterile and disposable & recyclable.
+Designed to be affordable, scalable, field-friendly, sterile, disposable & recyclable.

 Safe and Secure

 Multi-purpose, fully contained micro-environment, accessible with air-locked sleeves and ports for internal manipulation.

 Provides heat, humidity, oxygen and light with a suite of innovative features in one

 NICI: Our Innovative

 NICI is a Solution for the U.S. Crisis

 Each year 380,000 babies (1 in 10 newborns) are born premature across the U.S., which has the highest rates of infant mortality among developed nations.

 Only 40% of preterm babies are delivered in a hospital NICU (neonatal intensive care unit), leading to more sick and dying newborns - and profound trauma to our families and communities.